All Episodes

 Well, yeah, exactly.

-Well, they turn around and change the law just to fit Ron DeSantis, you know, and I think that I just don't think that's right.
+Well, they turn around and change the law just to fit Ron DeSantis, you know, and I think that, I just don't think that's right.

 The people of Florida will absolutely weigh in on that and decide for themselves.

-I mean, that's the that's the way it goes.
+I mean, that's the way it goes.

-I can't sit here and tell people what to think or you know, you're expressing your views.
+I can't sit here and tell people what to think or, you know, you're expressing your views.

-You do have it in Florida, which is great for you.
+You do have it in Florida, which is great for you, but there's a lot of places you don't have it.

 That would be a similar situation.

-I I think he thinks that he can be a player in this.
+I think he thinks that he can be a player in this.

 We'll see.

-You know, time's gonna tell.
+You know, time's going to tell.

 This will take on a life of its own.